-Databases Must be Archived for Long-Term Data Retention
+Database Archiving for Long-term Data Retention

-The growing number of regulations, and the need for organizations to be in compliance with them, is driving data retention requirements to expand over longer and longer periods of time.
-Regulations such as the Sarbanes-Oxley Act and HIPAA govern how long data must be retained.
-Indeed, industry analysts have estimated that there are over 150 federal and state laws that dictate how long data must be retained.
-As such, organizations are beginning to realize that they have to formulate plans for archiving data from the operational databases.

-Database Archiving is part of the larger topic of Data Archiving.
-Data exists in many formats and for many purposes; only a small percentage of it is actually in a database.
+The growing number of regulations, and the need for companies to be in compliance with them, is driving the need to retain data for longer durations.
+There are many regulations (such as the Sarbanes-Oxley Act and HIPAA) that govern how long data must be retained.
+Indeed, one analyst group estimates that there are over 150 federal, state and local laws that dictate how long data must be retained.
+As such, businesses of every size have begun to realize that they must formulate plans for archiving data from their operational databases.
+Database archiving is component of the larger discipline of data archiving.
+Data exists in many formats and for many purposes, and only a small percentage of it is actually stored in databases.
+Yet even this small proportion comprises quite a lot of data.

 Physical documents, electronic documents, computer files and data sets, e-mail, and multimedia files are all examples of data that may reasonably need to be archived at some point.
 Each of these "things" needs to be archived to fulfill regulatory, legal, and business requirements.
 But each type of data requires different archival processing requirements due to its form and nature.
 What works to archive e-mail is not sufficient for archiving database data, and so on.
-In other words, each type of data probably requires its own archive technology.
+In other words, each type of data may need to command its own technology.
 This is most certainly true for database data.
 Why?